-Let’s Encrypt is a collaborative project with Linux Foundation and new certificate authority sponsored by Mozilla, Akamai, SiteGround, Cisco, Facebook, etc. which offers an SSL Certificate is free.
+Let’s Encrypt is a collaborative project with Linux Foundation and a new certificate authority sponsored by Mozilla, Akamai, SiteGround, Cisco, Facebook, etc., which offers an SSL/TLS Certificate free.

 This is great to save costs to get it implemented in a non-production environment.

-It’s automated, which means you don’t have to spend time creating CSR and send to the CA authority to get it signed.
+It’s automated, which means you don’t have to spend time creating CSR and send it to the CA authority to get it signed.
 It all happens in the background on your web servers.

 SSL.com offers free SSL at zero cost for 90 days.
 This is a good fit if you are looking to play around to understand how SSL works or some short-term projects.

 Get your free SSL cert issued in minutes with the highest strength and bit encryption.
 All the main browsers recognize SSL.com issued certificates.

 Cloudflare is CDN & Security Company.
 They make your website faster and secure—Cloudflare power many popular sites, including Reddit, yelp, Mozilla, StackOverflow, etc.

-Recently, Cloudflare announced universal SSL is free for all the users.
+Recently, Cloudflare announced universal SSL is free for all users.
 That’s right, even if you are in the free plan.
 If you are using Cloud Flare and SSL is not yet activated, then here is how you can do it quickly.